 - Horseshoe pits

 We enjoyed our afternoon by the pool, and it was fantastic.
-Tables and chairs are six feet apart so that you can be safely distanced from other families.
+There are ample tables and chairs for families.

 If you have little ones the playground is a great place to get out some energy!
 It’s close to the pool so you can go back and forth easily.
 There are also swings nearby as well.